elementor/one-click-accessibility/readme.txt

 1. Install using the WordPress built-in Plugin installer > Add New
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Go to the plugin page (under Dashboard > Accessibility)
 1. Enjoy!

 **Manual Installation**

 1. Extract the zip file and just drop the contents in the <code>wp-content/plugins/</code> directory of your WordPress installation
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Go to the plugin page (under Dashboard > Accessibility)
 1. Enjoy!

 == Screenshots ==